YuKnight/googleplaydownloader/README.txt

 The GUI (googleplaydownloader.py) is under AGPL licence (copyright Tuxicoman)

   Dependencies are:
-  - protobuf for messages exchanges with Google PlayStore
+  - python-protobuf (>=2.4) for messages exchanges with Google PlayStore
-  - python-requests
+  - python-requests (>=0.12)
+  - python-ndg-httpsclient for SSL connections
+  - python-pyasn1 for SSL connections
-  - wxpython for the GUI
+  - python-wxgtk2.8 (>=2.8) for the GUI
   - python 2.5+
   - java (optional but needed for autogeneration of a new AndroiID)

   You can install them through your package manager.
 For example on Debian :
-  # apt-get install python-protobuf python-wxgtk2.8 python-requests java-common
+  # apt-get install python-protobuf python-wxgtk2.8 python-requests java-common python-ndg-httpsclient python-pyasn1

 1# method : manual launch